qmk/qmk_firmware/keyboards/dmqdesign/spin/keymaps/Grrarrrgh/readme.md

 							* 3 - Next layer, Previous layer, Numberpad layer
 * Note that the opacity/fill/flow functionality cannot read the current value from Photoshop, instead a value of 60% is chosen as the start point
 * (when the keypad is connected)and for each detent turn cw that value is increased by 3, rememberred, and sent as a keypress.
 Turning anti-cw
 * reduces the value by 3 and sends as a keypress. ie on first use it will **always** set the opacity/fill/flow to 60% and increase/decrease form there.

-* Fifth layer is arrow keys (aiming to merge these into another layer)
+* Fifth layer is arrow keys (aiming to merge these into another layer).
+Encoders as numberpad.
-* Encoders (CW, !CW, Press):
-							* 1 - VolUp, VolDn, Mute
-							* 2 - ScrollUp, ScrollDn, Reset
-							* 3 - Next layer, Previous layer, Photoshop layer

-* Sixth layer is Destiny 2 macros for lazy people (not implimented yet becasue timed macros)
+* Sixth layer is Destiny 2 macros for lazy people (not implimented yet becasue timed macros).
+Encoders as numberpad.
-* Encoders (CW, !CW, Press):
-							* 1 - VolUp, VolDn, Mute
-							* 2 - ScrollUp, ScrollDn, Reset
-							* 3 - Next layer, Previous layer, Photoshop layer

 #Photoshop keybinds